This article describes the frequently asked questions about the extended security updates for Windows 7.

 Do Windows 7 Embedded products qualify?

-Yes, there is an ESU program specifically for embedded devices.
+Yes, there's an ESU program specifically for embedded devices.
 For more information, see ESU for Windows 7 Embedded.

 Can Windows 7 Pro OEM customers purchase Windows 7 ESU?